2xic/optimization-playground/notes/llm.md

 - [@moyix](https://twitter.com/moyix/status/1766234722873610446) tests if Claude is able to write a fuzzer which is cool.
 After some help Claude did succeed at the task.
 It also seemed able to [find](https://twitter.com/tobycmurray/status/1766339818945126851) bugs.
 - [@moyix](https://twitter.com/moyix/status/1765967602982027550) Fuzzing GIFs with Claude.

+Look at [this](https://twitter.com/VictorTaelin/status/1776096481704804789) of a case that GPT can't solve and there are many similar cases, but [Optus can](https://gist.github.com/GameDevGitHub/ffd826a4296008ba10d0df893f6fde62) with some clever prompting.

 ### [Yi: Open Foundation Models by 01.AI](https://arxiv.org/pdf/2403.04652.pdf)
 - Based on the LLaMa transformer, but with some modifications to the attention mechanism, activation functions and embeddings type.
 - Looking at the attached benchmarks results the model seems to lack coding skills and Math, but good at at various chinese language benchmarks and reading comprehension.